 Dear Canada, Can you please embrace the concept of Happy Hour the way the British do?
 Please?

-In London, virtually every bar and pub had some sort of happy hour deal going on at the end of the work day, ranging from free beer (for real!), to 2-4-1 and half-priced drinks, or food specials.
-Of course cheap drinks are appealing, but what I like most about it is the social aspect.
-Back in university, some friends of mine tried to re-create this post-work gathering of friends once a week with our “one beer Wednesdays”, and each week I’d look forward to seeing everyone, and touching base with them beyond facebook status updates.
+In London, virtually every bar and pub had some sort of happy hour deal going on at the end of the workday, ranging from free beer (for real!) to 2-4-1 and half-priced drinks, or food specials.
+Of course, cheap drinks are appealing, but what I like most about it is the social aspect.
+Back in university, some friends of mine tried to re-create this post-work gathering of friends once a week with our “one beer Wednesdays”, and each week I’d look forward to seeing everyone, and touching base with them beyond Facebook status updates.
 And don’t you agree that work would be a lot cooler if it ended with happy hour?

 2. THE QUEEN’S WALK (part of The Jubilee Walkway)

 The Queen’s Walk is a promenade on the South Bank Centre, a complex of buildings dedicated to the arts located on the South Bank of the River Thames.
-This section of the Jubilee Walkway takes you past most of the biggest tourist attractions – the London Eye, the Tate Modern, the Globe Theatre, etc. with views of the river, Big Ben and houses of Parliament.
+This section of the Jubilee Walkway takes you past most of the biggest tourist attractions – the London Eye, the Tate Modern, the Globe Theatre, etc. with views of the river, Big Ben, and Houses of Parliament.
 I’m pretty sure I ended up here 4 at least of the 6 days I was adventuring.
-It is where 90% of my pictures, and most tourist pictures are taken from.
-There were lots of street performers in this area too – where else would you see Jack Sparrow, Spiderman and the Queen mingling with each other??
+It is where 90% of my pictures and most tourist pictures are taken from.
+There were lots of street performers in this area too – where else would you see Jack Sparrow, Spiderman, and the Queen mingling with each other??

 1. CAMDEN TOWN

-This was one of my favourite areas in North West London.
+This was one of my favorite areas in North West London.
 It’s “sea of entertainment”, with shops, and bars, and pubs, and Bansky pieces right beside the Regent Canal.
 It’s famous for its market – well, it’s actually a bunch of different markets spread over several blocks – that sells clothes, music, art, home furnishing, and tons more.
 If I could, I would live here.
 I could have spent a lot of money here, but luckily for me, many places were cash only, and I didn’t carry a lot of that with me.
 I did get some clothes and other touristy-gifts, though.